v-v/karkkainen-sanders/code/octave/README.txt

 ------

 There are 3 examples of the deprecated FASTA format that this code supports.
-This includes accepting multiple sequences, * that can be set (but is not mandatory at the end of the sequence and so on).
+This includes accepting multiple sequences, * that can be set (but is not mandatory) at the end of the sequence and so on.

 Example:

-Assuming everything is run from this current directory (if not add --path argument before -- eval)
+Assuming everything is run from this current directory (if not, add --path argument before --eval)

 octave -q --eval "suffixArrayFromFile('test-deprecated-fasta3.txt', 'out.txt')